 First, log in to your Google Analytics account and select the website in which you’d like to add a new property.
 If you have a GA4 property, you’ll select the property.
 If you have Universal Analytics, you’ll select a view.

 Now click on Admin in the left taskbar.
 It’s on the bottom left in both Universal and Google Analytics 4.

-In the Property column, click on the dropdown menu, and then, click Create new property.
+In the Property column, click Create Property.

 Now, you’ll have to enter the property details of your website.
 Start by entering a name, selecting a reporting time zone, and choosing your currency.